The Philippines Right Now

 How much English is spoken in the Philippines?

 More than in almost any other country in Southeast Asia.
 You can usually handle transport, accommodation, restaurants, and day-to-day conversations entirely in English.
-The language barrier is rarely the difficult part of travelling here.
+The language barrier is rarely the difficult part of traveling here.

 -